Cleaning Your Refrigerator Tips and Tricks

 The same is true of the freezer section, as well.
 I have had an avalanche of frozen meat slide out of my freezer on more than one occasion.

 Your refrigerator should smell great as well-- don’t let home buyers open the door to the smell of spoiled produce and unidentified remains of what was once edible food.

 How to clean the inside of your fridge

 - Start by turning off the refrigerator.
 Remove everything, tossing food that has gone bad, condiment jars that are almost empty, and anything that has expired.
 I always find at least one product that I purchased once to try in a new recipe and never used again.

 - Once everything is out, remove all the drawers and shelves for cleaning.
 Before you do this, try to memorize how it looks and the order in which you removed them.
 Or, snap a picture of it with your cell phone.
-This will help when you put it all back in after cleaning.
+This will help when you go to put it all back together.